numerica-ideas/community/java/maven-for-beginners/README.md

 ### Compiling and Packaging Our Maven Project

 Before we compile or package our project, we need to first understand Maven's lifecycle and its commands.
-Maven has 8 lifecycle commands, and they are: Validate, Compile, Test, Package, Integration Test, Verify, Install and Deploy.
+The default Maven lifecycle has 8 major phases, and they are: Validate, Compile, Test, Package, Integration Test, Verify, Install and Deploy.

 - `validate` : Checks the `pom.xml` file and verifies if it  has been configured properly.
 - `compile` : Converts the `.java` source files into `.class` that can be executed by the JVM.